tinijs/tinijs/apps/tinijs.dev/content/module-posts/301 - content/index.md

 }
 ```

+Future improvements:
-Please note, for now, there is **NO WATCH** for change, please run the command manually when you update the `content` folder.
+- Please note, there is **NO WATCH** for change for now, please run the command manually when you update the `content` folder.
 For detail command usage, please see the [Content CLI expansions](/module/content-cli) page.
+- There is **NO CACHE** also, all files will be re-processed every time you run the command.

 ## Frameworks